robwatkin/meteor-cfs-migrator/README.md

       }
     }

-To know when the migration has completed, watch the log file for:
+To know when the purge operation has completed, watch the log file for:

-    StoreMigrator.perform.copyStore pics all files copied

-and if you're controlling the parallelism:

-    StoreMigrator.perform.copyStore pics process queue ended
+    StoreMigrator.perform.purgeStore post-pics COMPLETED n files purged

 #### Step 4:
 (Meteor.settings)